Sikh community mourns loss of four in Indianapolis FedEx mass shooting

 "Sadly, we acknowledge that this number is subject to change for the worse as more information becomes publicly available and those who were injured are treated at area hospitals," the group said in a statement.

-Komal Chohan, a member of the coalition, said that his maternal grandmother, Amarjeet Kaur Johal, 66, "is among those killed in the senseless shooting."
+Komal Chohan, a member of the coalition, said that her maternal grandmother, Amarjeet Kaur Johal, 66, "is among those killed in the senseless shooting."

 In addition to Chohan's grandmother, Matthew R. Alexander, 32; Samaria Blackwell, 19; Jaswinder Kaur, 64; Jaswinder Singh, 68; Amarjit Sekhon, 48; Karli Smith, 19; and John Weisert, 74, were killed in the shooting, according to Marion County Coroner's Office.
 Four others who were shot and another who was injured were taken to hospitals, officials said.
 Their conditions were unknown Saturday.